-Before each experiment, I will check to see if you have completed the title/date, abstract, hazards, experimental procedure, and data tables.
-Each prelab is worth 3 points and must be completed before the laboratory session or the student will not be allowed to complete the experiment and will receive a 0 for that lab for that day.
-No printouts will be allowed as procedures.
-Instructions for keeping a proper lab notebook and completing a prelab are given towards the end of this syllabus.
+Before each experiment, I will check to see if you have completed the prelab for the day.
+This includes the title/date, abstract, hazards, experimental procedure, data tables, and prelab questions.
+Each prelab is worth 5 points and must be completed before the laboratory session or the student will not be allowed to complete the experiment and will receive a 0 for that lab for that day.
+Instructions for keeping a proper lab notebook, including how to complete a prelab, are given towards the end of this syllabus.
 The items with purple titles are what need to be completed before the experiment for the prelab.

-Lab Lecture/Experiment.
+Lab Lecture/Experiment/Clean-Up.
 Students are required to attend all lab sessions.
-This includes the lecture at the beginning of the lab period and the entire experiment.
-Timely arrival and proper completion of a lab is worth 3 points.
+This includes the lecture at the beginning of the lab period, the entire experiment, and proper lab cleanup.
+Timely arrival and proper completion of a lab, including cleanup are worth a total of 4 points.